WontJump/minima/README.md

 - should be more left padding on the top bar
 - Need to further clean up the comittee page and bring over the data
 - need to add a proper landing pages
+- add in buttons to the contact page etc
+- make the committee members clickable buttons that go to peoples webpages (and highlight)